swissquote/crafty/packages/crafty-preset-typescript/README.md

 TypeScript is a superset of JavaScript that allows you to type your code.
 Not everything needs to have a type as the tool is powerful enough to infer most of the types.

-TypeScript has types but it also supports the full EcmaScript 2015 Specification.
+TypeScript has types but it also supports the ESNext Specification.

 ## Features